sensorario/ff/doc/configuration.md

  - ask if user want to tag
  - stop asking for auto-tag
  - enable/disable git command output log
+ - git push may be forced or not
+ - git push with tags

 ```json
 {